OpenIaC-org/medical-federated-learning/README.md

 3. In the root folder run `docker-compose up`

 ## Benchmarks
 This table shows beanch marks with different number of training samples on each client.
+The values are averaged over several runs for stability.

 |Training Set Size|Time|Test Accuracy|Test Loss|
 |--------|---------|---------|--------|
 |4500|7.7204|0.936|0.2225|